-The options sits in Settings > Booking > Widget and is by default disabled.
+The options is located in Settings > Booking > Widget and is by default disabled.

 You can select Use Enterprise Rule if you have enabled it on branch manager level already for your branch companies, and you want this branch to inherit your global set-up.

 Otherwise, you can just disable this option and set up the functionality locally for the specific branch company you are at the moment.